flame/fmm-gen/README.md

 ```
 This script will generate csv files for plotting the modeled performance curves.

-* Evaluation and expected result

-The output will include the following components:
+* Evaluation and expected result: The output will include the following components:
   * Input problem size.
   * Running time (in seconds).
   * Effective GFLOPS (circle{1} in Figure 5).